petrelharp/pyslim/docs/tutorial.md

 If you have recorded a tree sequence in SLiM, likely you have not included any neutral mutations, since it is much more efficient to simply add these on afterwards.
-To add these (in a completely equivalent way to having included them during the simulation), you can use the {meth}`msprime.sim_mutations` function, which returns a new tree sequence with additional mutations.
+To add these (in a completely equivalent way to having included them during the simulation), you can use the {func}`msprime.sim_mutations` function, which returns a new tree sequence with additional mutations.
 Continuing with the cartoons from above, these are added to each branch of the tree sequence at the rate per unit time that you request.
 We'll add these using the {class}`msprime.SLiMMutationModel`, so that the file can be read back into SLiM,